An Excerpt: Apistli

 “And the people.
 They too were a check on his power, no?”

 “The miners.
 Yes, they were.
 They rose up.
 And so did their kin.
 So the Company adapted.
 The United Silver Company became nomadic.
-Every day, their enormous drills and extractors big enough to blot out the sun would be resituated on new land, the location of which would be kept secret to everyone but the drivers, until drilling began.
-My own kin would emerge from the parked ambulatory and be lowered into the mines to pull the stone of gods out of the earth.
-They'd feed it to the extractor, giving away their birthright for a pittance with which to buy the food that in an earlier time had been grown or gathered.”
+Every day, their drills and extractors big enough to blot out the sun would be moved to new land.
+That location would be kept secret right up until drilling began at dawn.
+The miners -- my own kin -- would step out of the sleeping car.
+The “ambulatory,” they call it.
+And they’d be lowered into the mines to pull the stone of gods out of the earth.
+They'd feed it to the extractor, giving away their birthright for a few coins to buy the same damn food they used to grow.”

 That seemed to evoke difficult memories in the ninth.
 Her eyes left him, settling on some distant place over his shoulder.
-“That's right.
-They said they had to centralize food production so that no one would ever go hungry again.
-Food would be grown by 'the efficient few,' I remember.”
+“That's right,” she said.
+“About the food.
+They told us they had to centralize food production so that no one would ever go hungry again.
+Food would be grown by ‘the efficient few,’ I remember.”

 “Yes.
-'The efficient few.'
-I'd forgotten what they'd called it when the Assembly sold our lands to the industrialists with grand plans.
+‘The efficient few.’
+I'd forgotten what they'd called it when the Assembly stole our land and sold it to those rich folks.
+Made it illegal for the rest of us to grow our own food.
 Well, I suppose it worked.
 They were right, in a way.
-After centralization, there was more food in Kuautlali than there had ever been before.
-Even beyond Kuautlali.
+After that, there was more food in Kuautlali than ever before.
+Even past Kuautlali.
 North, into El Llano, and Mitlahuic.
-This surplus of food, it sat in stacks in warehouses, to be sold to the few who could pay for it.”
+Piles and piles of food, just sitting there, in stacks, in warehouses, to be sold to the few who could pay for it.”

 “Most couldn't,” she added.

-“That's right.
-Or rather, most Temictlani people couldn't pay the prices that those same industrialists could otherwise get from foreign markets.
-So our crops, which we were no longer allowed to gather and grow ourselves, were shipped out, destined for Eleanos, Thyr, and Ximohe.
-They'd become fashionable abroad.”
+“Right.
+We could pay, but we were regular folks, paying regular prices.
+Not what the foreigners were paying.
+So our crops, which we were no longer allowed to gather and grow ourselves, were shipped out to Eleanos, Thyr, and Ximohe.
+They'd become a big deal abroad.”
 Apistli lowered his gaze and nodded, remembering the Great Hunger.

 “War was inevitable,” she said.

 “It was,” he said.
-“In fact, I've often wondered whether the Great Hunger had been intentional.
-To lure us into a fight that would give them an opportunity to obliterate us.”
+“Fact is, I've often wondered whether the Great Hunger had been done on purpose.
+To lure us into a fight that would give them an opportunity to wipe us out.”

 “If so, it hasn't worked, has it?
 It's been nearly twenty years.”